APISIX

 endpoint_addr and callback_url should not end with '/'

-In the configuration of "authz-casdoor" plugin we can see four parameters.
+In the configuration of the "authz-casdoor" plugin, we can see four parameters.

 How it works?

-Suppose a new user who has never visited this route before is going to visit it (http://localhost:9080/anything/d?param1=foo¶m2=bar), considering that "authz-casdoor" is enabled, this visit would be processed by "authz-casdoor" plugin first.
+Suppose a new user who has never visited this route before is going to visit it (http://localhost:9080/anything/d?param1=foom2=bar).
+Considering that "authz-casdoor" is enabled, this visit would be processed by the "authz-casdoor" plugin first.
 After checking the session and confirming that this user hasn't been authenticated, the visit will be intercepted.
-With the original url user wants to visit kept, he will be redirected to the login page of Casdoor.
+With the original URL the user wants to visit kept, they will be redirected to the login page of Casdoor.

-Next time this user want to visit url behind this route (for example, http://localhost:9080/anything/d), after discovering that this user has been authenticated previously, this plugin won't redirect this user anymore so that this user can visit whatever he wants under this route without being interfered.
+Next time this user wants to visit the URL behind this route (for example, http://localhost:9080/anything/d), after discovering that this user has been authenticated previously, this plugin won't redirect this user anymore.
+This way, the user can visit whatever they want under this route without being interfered.

 Connect Casdoor via APISIX's OIDC plugin

-Casdoor can use the OIDC protocol to link to APISIX, and this document will show you how to do it.
+Casdoor can use the OIDC protocol to connect to APISIX, and this document will show you how to do it.

-The following are some of the names in the configuration:
+The following are some of the names used in the configuration:

-: Domain name or IP where Casdoor server is deployed.
+CASDOOR_HOSTNAME: Domain name or IP where the Casdoor server is deployed.

 After a successful deployment, you need to ensure:

-- Create or use an existing Casdoor application.
+1. Create a new Casdoor application or use an existing one.

-to the redirect url you need. - Select "JWT-Empty" for the Token format option
+3. Select "JWT-Empty" for the Token format option.

-- Add provider you want and supplement other settings.
+4. Add the desired provider and configure other settings.

 APISIX has official OIDC support, which is implemented using lua-resty-openidc.

-You can customize the settings according to the APISIX OIDC documentation, in which the following routing settings will be used:
+You can customize the settings according to the APISIX OIDC documentation.
+The following routing settings will be used:

 "uri": "/get",